How does table-tennis scoring work?

 - Visible to the opponent throughout the serve

-- Tossed vertically at least 6 inches (15.25 cm) high
+- Tossed vertically at least 6 inches (15.25 cm) up

 - Struck on its way down after the toss

-The serve path must:
+The serve path has to:

 - First bounce on the server's side of the table